janwilmake/external-stripe-embed/README.md

 ## Overview

-This example shows how to implement a Stripe payment for topping up Skyfire accounts.
-The implementation uses the Stripe Embedded Checkout.
+This example demonstrates how to integrate Stripe payments for adding funds to Skyfire accounts using your Skyfire API Key.
+It implements Stripe's Embedded Checkout flow.

 ## Key Components

 The main implementation is in the `stripe-payment-button.tsx` component, which handles:

-- Fetching `clientSecret` from Skyfire API
+- Fetching `clientSecret` from Skyfire API with Skyfire API Key
 - Stripe Embedded Checkout integration

 ## Environment Setup